 You are not required to take Medicare Part B during your Initial Enrollment Period (IEP) (the first of the month you turn age 65) if you are have insurance through work and either you and/or your spouse is still working.
-You should usually only delay Part B if the employer insurance (called group health insurance) is the primary payer on your health care expenses (meaning Medicare would pay secondary to your group/employer plan paying).
-It is usually a good idea to talk with the employer or the employers HR department to see which is the primary payer.
-Usually the employer must have more than 20 employees in order for the employer plan to be considered the primary insurance .
+You should only delay Part B if the employer insurance (called group health insurance) is the primary payer on your health care expenses.
+This means that Medicare would pay secondary (after your group/employer plan pays).
+It is a good idea to talk with the employer or the HR department to see which is the primary payer.
+Usually the employer must have more than 20 employees in their plan in order for the plan to be considered the primary insurance .
 If you are eligible for Medicare because you get Social Security Disability Insurance, the employer must have more than 100 employees to be the primary payer.

-If there are fewer than 20 employees at the company where you get your insurance, that means Medicare is likely your primary coverage.
-If this is the case, you should not delay your part B enrollment, doing so can leave you without any insurance coverage at all.
+When there are fewer than 20 employees at the company where you get your insurance, Medicare is likely your primary coverage.
+If this is the case, you should not delay your part B enrollment.
+If you do so, that can leave you without any insurance coverage at all.

-In either case, if you have insurance from a current employer, you remain eligible for a Special Enrollment Period (SEP).
-During this time, you can enroll in Part B without penalty at any time while you or your spouse is still working and for up to eight months after you lose employer coverage, switch to retiree coverage, or stop working.
+If you have insurance from a current employer, you remain eligible for a Special Enrollment Period (SEP).
+During this time, you can enroll in Part B without penalty at any time.
+This is true while you or your spouse is still working.
+This is also true for up to eight months after you lose employer coverage, switch to retiree coverage, or stop working.
 However, if you have a lapse in coverage more than eight months at any time after you become 65 and Medicare-eligible, you will lose your SEP.
 A lapse means any period of time where you were not covered by either Part B or insurance from a current employer.

 Part B enrollment special election rules- Cobra and retiree insurance

-It is important to remember that COBRA or any retiree insurance are not considered the same as current employer insurance, and you will not have a Special Enrollment Period to enroll in Medicare beyond the eight months you are given after you retired/stopped working.
+Important: Medicare DOES NOT consider COBRA or any retiree insurance the same as current employer insurance.
+If you are on either of these, you will not have a Special Enrollment Period to enroll in Medicare beyond the eight months you have after you retired/stopped working.
 If you have COBRA or retiree insurance and delay enrollment in Part B, you will likely have a Medicare Part B late enrollment penalty when you do sign up for part B